 Don't rely only on quick-relief medications

 Long-term asthma control medications such as inhaled corticosteroids are the cornerstone of asthma treatment.
-These medications keep asthma under control on a day-to-day basis and make it less likely your child will have an asthma attack.
+These medications keep asthma under control and make it less likely that your child will have an asthma attack.

 If your child does have an asthma flare-up, a quick-relief (rescue) inhaler can ease symptoms right away.
 But if long-term control medications are working properly, your child shouldn't need to use a quick-relief inhaler very often.

 Keep a record of how many puffs your child uses each week.
 If he or she frequently needs to use a quick-relief inhaler, take your child to see the doctor.
-You probably need to adjust his or her long-term control medication.
+You probably need to adjust the long-term control medication.